HTTPWorkshop/workshop2026/README.md

 We anticipate most major HTTP implementations being represented, including browsers, servers, intermediaries, libraries, and tools.

 In addition, we'd like to see active participation from practitioners at scale.
-If you work with large-scale HTTP deployments, whether that's serving "traditional" Web pages or using HTTP for back-end APIs, please consider attending.
+If you work with large-scale HTTP deployments, whether that's serving "traditional" Web pages or using HTTP for back-end APIs, please consider attending; we'd love to hear about your experiences and see any data you can bring.

 We still want to **grow the diversity of our participants**.
 If you know someone who cares about HTTP, has made contributions, or wants to build their career around it, please tell us!